shonkatzenberger/sdc_proj_5/WRITEUP.md

 ### Color Space

 I chose to train and predict using the Lab color space.
 This gave better accuracy and generalization than using RGB.
-Note that HSV and HLS are not appropriate since the H component is a piecewise, cyclic, non-linear value.
+Note that HSV and HLS are not appropriate since the H component is a piece-wise, cyclic, non-linear value.

 ### Training Details